coffebar/dotfiles/README.md

 - Nice aliases: **i** to install package, **md2pdf** to convert markdown file to pdf, **v** to open Neovim, **yy** to perform system upgrade.

+- Custom pacman hook updates the list of explicitly installed packages (pkglist-intel.txt) when install or remove something.

 </details>